In the guide

-As this is still a relatively newly identified virus there are many aspects of the disease that will remain unknown until more research has been done.
+There are many aspects of the disease that remain unknown.
 Typically the impact in most affected herds or flocks has been low, although some livestock keepers have reported more significant losses.Back to top

 In adult cattle, acute infection has been known to result in diarrhoea, reduced milk yield and/or fever but with a full and rapid recovery over a period of days and full herd recovery within two to three weeks.